County Sligo: Culture

 County Sligo is the setting for a large number of the texts in the Mythological Cycles.
 The story of Diarmad and Grainne has its final act played out on Ben Bulben.
 The Second Battle of Moytirra is associated with Moytirra in South County Sligo.
 Other texts include Bruidean Ceise Corann, set on Keash Mountain.
 The rich array of megalithic monuments in the area has been an inspiration to artists and writers such as Sir Samuel Ferguson.
 The poet and Nobel laureate W. B. Yeats (1865–1939) spent much of his childhood in northern Sligo and the county's landscapes (particularly the Isle of Innisfree, in Lough Gill) were the inspiration for much of his poetry.
 Yeats said, "the place that has really influenced my life most is Sligo".
 He is buried in North County Sligo, "Under Ben Bulben", in Drumcliff.
 W. B. Yeats's brother Jack, a painter, also was inspired by the Sligo landscape.

 Music

 County Sligo has a long history of traditional music.
 The south of the county is particularly noted with such musical luminaries as James Morrison, Michael Coleman, Paddy Killoran, Fred Finn, Peter Horan, Joe O'Dowd, Jim Donoghue, Martin Wynne, Oisín Mac Diarmada (of Téada), tin-whistle player Carmel Gunning and the band Dervish.
-The county has many traditional music festivals and one of the most well-known is the Queen Maeve International Summer School, a traditional Irish Music summer school of music and dance which is held annually in August in Sligo Town.
+The county has many traditional music festivals.
+One of the most well-known is the Queen Maeve International Summer School, a traditional Irish Music summer school of music and dance which is held annually in August in Sligo Town.
 On the more contemporary music scene there are Westlife, Tabby Callaghan and The Conway Sisters who are from Sligo.
 Strandhill, about 9 km west of Sligo, hosts the Strandhill Guitar Festival each year, featuring a wide variety of guitar music and musicians.